Loading

 Answer

 The wedding will take place on Tuesday, November 4th, in Porto, Portugal.
 We’ll arrive in Porto on Sunday, November 2nd, and spend a few days exploring the city.
 On the 4th, we’ll have a small, intimate dinner with our loved ones to celebrate.
-For more details about our our special day, visit the Event Details page.
+For more details about our our special day, visit the What's Happening page.

 Question